sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-3.md

    - client.js
    - README.md
 3. Set up your HTML file and import the `client.js` file in the head tag with a type="module" attribute added
-4. Complete two of the following challenges and render their output to your html page
+4. Complete one of the following challenges and render their output to your html page
    - some are harder than others, they will all require that you combine the programming concepts and JS language features together to achieve the desired outcomes.
 5. In the readme, document problems that you ran into while creating this and how you approached solving them
    - list any prompts used with an AI chatbot and key takeaway points in your own words